'Virginia Woolf' playwright Edward Albee dies at age 88

 Albee also directed the American premieres of many of his plays, starting with “Seascape” in 1975.
 “Seascape” and “Who’s Afraid of Virginia Woolf?” were revived on Broadway in 2005, and “Who’s Afraid of Virginia Woolf?” was revived on Broadway again in 2013.
 “A Delicate Balance” was revived a year later, starring Glenn Close.

 Albee brought back “The Zoo Story” to startling effect in 2007 with “Edward Albee’s Peter and Jerry.”
-The shattering encounter between two strangers in a park — the aggressive, almost psychotic Jerry and the bland, middle-age Peter — that is “The Zoo Story” became the second act of the new work.
-The first act, based on Albee’s much later “Homelife,” fleshes out Peter’s character.
+The shattering encounter between two strangers in a park that is “The Zoo Story” became the second act of the new work.
+The first act was based on Albee’s much later “Homelife.”

 It was one of a number of fruitful productions around the time Albee turned 80 in 2008.